-Only a quiet mind can remain intellectually humble, recognizing the limits to knowledge, and the wisdom in drawing on multiple perspectives.
+Only a quiet mind can remain intellectually humble, recognizing the limits to knowledge and the wisdom in drawing on multiple perspectives.

-Instead of quickly choosing between clashing perspectives, a better approach is to spend time wrestling with their tensions and uncertainties, and to recognize what each offers that is of value.
+Instead of quickly choosing between clashing perspectives, a better approach is to wrestle with their tensions and uncertainties and recognize what each offers that is of value.
+It is, therefore, essential for academics, intellectuals, and journalists to model forms of moderation, pragmatism, and skepticism that can only be cultivated through deep reading and contemplation.

-It is therefore essential for academics, intellectuals, and journalists to model forms of moderation, pragmatism, and skepticism that can only be cultivated by way of deep reading and contemplation.This is my story on how I arrived at this realization — and how I strive to apply these habits of mind and virtues to my teaching, scholarship, and writing.
+This is my story on how I arrived at this realization — and how I strive to apply these habits of mind and virtues to my research, teaching, writing, and intellectual life.

 The outrage machine